Bayesian Elicitation: The Rewards to ex ante Learning

-We begin this section by revisiting the introductory example involving intra-firm communication.
-Suppose that prior to the communication game the COO has a chance to acquire public information.
-She may for instance commission an independent report, or even visit the local branch herself.
-Is it true that, given this opportunity, the COO would always choose to take it?
-That is, would any \textit{ex ante} information acquisition benefit the COO?
-Observe that an equivalent question is whether the COO's payoff as a function of the (prior) belief in the signaling game is convex in the prior.
+We established above that in two-action games opacity design is as good as commitment.
+Its usefulness is not limited merely to the game itself.
+As we discover in this section, it also guarantees that the value of \textit{ex ante} information is always (weakly) positive.

-The companion paper to this one, Whitmeyer (2019) \cite{Whit4} looks at a general version of this question when the receiver is restricted to full transparency.
-As we discover there, for two state, two action simple communication games like the intra-firm example, the answer is yes.
-But what if the COO may choose the optimal degree of transparency in the ensuing communication game?
+Let us revisit the ``Beer-Quiche'' example.
+Suppose that \textit{ex ante}, prior to the signaling game, the receiver has a chance to acquire public information.
+She may for instance scrutinize the sender's clothing, or the company that he keeps, both of which are correlated with the state.
+Must such \textit{ex ante} information acquisition benefit the receiver?

-We denote the receiver's payoff with optimal transparency as a function of the prior $V = V(\mu)$,\footnote{Note that until now, we have referred to the prior belief as $\mu_{0}$.
-Henceforth, $\mu_{0}$ will denote the prior belief \textit{before} \textit{ex ante} learning, and we denote the prior belief in the communication game by $\mu$ (which is the posterior belief resulting from the initial fact finding).} and denote the receiver's payoff with full transparency as $V^{T} = V^{T}(\mu)$.
+We focus on two cases: that in which the receiver may design the opacity in the ensuing game, and that in which she may not.
+Recall that the opacity design payoff is $V = V(\mu)$.
+We denote the receiver's payoff without opacity design as $V^{T} = V^{T}(\mu)$.\footnote{Formally, the \textbf{Payoff Without Opacity Design} is the receiver's maximal payoff in the receiver-optimal PBE of the signaling game without opacity design when the prior is $\mu$.} We wish to discover whether these functions are convex.
+Indeed, the convexity of these functions is equivalent to the value of information being (weakly) positive--any secant line lies above the function so any splitting of a belief must yield an (expected) payoff that is weakly higher than the payoff at the belief.